smartcontractkit/ea-framework-js/docs/components/transport-types/http-transport.md

 #### Send batch request to Data Provider

-The example above assumes that Data Provider doesn't support batching and each active input parameter will initiate request to Data Provider.
+The first example assumes that Data Provider doesn't support batching and each active input parameter will initiate request to Data Provider.
 Bellow is the example of batch version of prepareRequests

 ```typescript
 prepareRequests: (params, config) => {